creativescala/case-study-gradient-descent/docs/index.md

 (Note that I'm defining Scala methods but using the term function.
 In mathematics we usually only deal with functions, but in Scala most of the time it's more idiomatic to write methods.)

-We can see the effect of changinge `a` in the demonstration below.
+We can see the effect of changing `a` in the demonstration below.

 @:doodle(draw-basic-plot, Sine.drawBasicPlot)